glamod/marine_qc/docs/introduction.rst

 :func:`.do_few_check`
 =====================

+Tests whether there are more than a few reports associated with a ship.
+Ships making few reports are typically unreliable.

 If there are three or fewer reports then the flags for all reports are set to 1, fail.
 If there are four or more, the flags are all set to 0, pass.

 :func:`.do_iquam_track_check`
 =============================

+Tests that the locations of a series of reports form a plausible ship track.

 The IQUAM track check is based on the track check implemented by NOAA's IQUAM system.
 It verifies that consecutive locations of a platform are consistent with the times of the report, assuming that the platform can't move faster